 Shared equity mortgages provide a route to buying a home without having to cover the entire cost of it.
-When buying a shared equity home on the open market, or from a housing association, you pay the majority share and the Scottish Government pays the rest under an agreement which it enters with you.
-You are the outright owner, however, the Scottish Government holds a security over the share it has funded.
+When buying a shared equity home on the open market, or from a housing association, you fund the majority share through a deposit and a mortgage, with the remaining share being provided by the Scottish Government.

-For example, if you buy a new home for £100,000, the Scottish Government funds 20% of this purchase price through a shared equity scheme.
+For example, if you buy a new home for £100,000 and your deposit and mortgage pays for 80% of the home’s value, the Scottish Government will hold a 20% share.
 Therefore, you pay £80,000 and the Government pays £20,000.
 If you later sell your home, 20% of the sale value of the property will be returned to the Scottish Government.

 The Low-cost Initiative for First Time Buyers (LIFT) scheme